 - Azaleas usually have smaller, funnel-shaped flowers, while rhododendrons’ larger flowers are more bell-shaped.

-- Although azaleas tend to bloom earlier, both rhododendrons and azaleas typically bloom in the spring, with some varieties blooming into summer and fall in some locations and climates.
+- Although azaleas tend to bloom earlier, both rhododendrons and azaleas typically bloom in the spring.
+With some varieties blooming into summer and fall in some locations and climates.
 As noted above, double-blooming azaleas, like Double Shot® Azaleas, bloom in spring and then again in the summer.

 2. How to use azaleas in garden design

 Larger varieties of azaleas are best used where they have room to grow.
 They make a great choice along the perimeter of your yard or as the backbone of your larger beds.
-Although they look great when they are planted alone, sweeps of medium-sized varieties are an excellent option to create naturalized islands of shrubs—allowing you to see above and beyond them.
+Although they look great when they are planted alone, sweeps of medium-sized varieties are an excellent option.
+One to create naturalized islands of shrubs—allowing you to see above and beyond them.
 Compact varieties can be used as borders, along paths, and in containers.

 5 Ways to use azaleas in your garden